Heading for the light at the end of the tunnel…

 Arts & Crafts sessions mean that our clients are involved in a variety of projects; painting, creating collages and mosaics, making jewellery and a wide variety of other projects.
 Many of our clients find this very relaxing and therapeutic.

 Our Client Development programme is constantly evolving to meet the personal development needs of each of our clients.
-If you would like to know more about Roberta & Elizabeth House and whether we might be able to help you, your relative or your client, please click here.
+If you would like to know more about Elizabeth House and Artichoak Cottage and whether we might be able to help you, your relative or your client, please click here.